-The registration fee may be waived for students enrolling in specific classes for fire service, rescue, and law enforcement personnel, Wake Technical Community College full-time employees (one course per term), citizens over the age of 65 (one occupational extension course per term), and prison inmates.
+The registration fee may be waived for students enrolling in specific classes for fire service, rescue, law enforcement personnel, and citizens over the age of 65 (one occupational extension course per term).

 A registration fee is not charged for Adult Basic Education programs, for preparatory instructional programs for the High School Diploma Equivalency Certificate (GED), for the Adult High School Diploma program, or for English as a Second Language program.
-There is a \$7.50 fee for final GED testing.
+There is a \$25.00 fee for final GED testing.